 Abscesses most often come up on the face, throat, armpits, groin and buttocks.
 But they can develop in any part of the body.

-At first, you might notice a small, tender, pink lump.
-Over the next few days, the lump might get larger, redder and more painful.
-Pus starts to build up under the surface.
-The surrounding skin can also get red and hot.
+At first, you might notice a small, tender, inflamed lump.
+On children with darker skin, the lump might look brown, purple or grey.
+On children with lighter skin, the lump might look red.
+Over the next few days, the lump might get larger and more painful.
+Pus might build up under the surface.
+The surrounding skin can also get inflamed.

 After several days, the abscess comes to a head.
 It will either burst naturally or need to be lanced and drained by your GP.
 After the abscess has opened, it won’t be as painful and should start to heal quickly.